- 1. Bone Marrow Drive

 Here is some more additional information about Blood Donation.

-Donating blood may be one of the most important things you’ve ever done.
-It is a safe and easy process which takes approximately 45 minutes (Actual blood drawing only takes 10 min).
-Generally, anyone aged 16 or older (16 year old donors require parental consent), weighing at least 110 pounds and in good health, can donate blood.
-There is an eight-week (56 day) waiting period between donations.
+Donating blood may be one of the most important things you've ever done.
+It is a safe and easy process that takes approximately 45 minutes (Actual blood drawing only takes 10 min).
+Generally, anyone aged 16 or older (16-year-old donors require parental consent), weighing at least 110 pounds and in good health, can donate blood.
+There is an eight-week (56 days) waiting period between donations.

 We understand you are extremely busy.
 One out of five people who enter a hospital will need a blood transfusion.
 Blood donation is the act of giving life.
 Although the whole process can take up to an hour of your time, it can provide an entire lifetime for a local patient.